genlaw/genlaw.github.io/resources.md

 : A fairly comprehensive review of the BERT language models that create embeddings of text.

 [What Is ChatGPT Doing … and Why Does It Work?](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/) by Stephen Wolfram (2023)

-[What Does it Mean for a Language Model to Preserve Privacy?](https://dl.acm.org/doi/fullHtml/10.1145/3531146.3534642) by  Hannah Brown, Katherine Lee, Fatemehsadat Mireshghallah, Reza Shokri, and Florian Tramèr (2022)
-: Language models use unstructured text data which means private information is nebulous and also unstructured

 [Prompting Guide](https://www.promptingguide.ai/) by DAIR.AI (2022)
 : Great guide on prompting